SkyLundy/plates-for-processwire/Extensions.md

 #### Preloading Assets

-You can also preload assets.
+You can also preload assets via `<link>` tags.
 Preloading assets works with CSS, JS, and font files.
 CSS and JS will have the correct cache busting parameter appended to the URL

 ```php
 <!-- You may pass any type of file when using configured folders -->